ogeesan/Imaging-Tools/Fluorescence Extraction/README_new.md

 1. I've subtracted 0.5 from the coordinates that are received, making them align with what is drawn in ImageJ.

 2. I've altered the logic for `inpolygon` by making it only include pixels that entirely within the shape.
-Basically, what you see in ImageJ is exactly what you're getting in Matlab.
+Basically, what you see in ImageJ is exactly what you're getting in Matlab.x